 The indicators have different degrees of reliability.
 The results of the surveys are less reliable than the mathematically calculated indicators.

 The news affects the price in different ways.
 Some of them just pass unnoticed while others start a tremendous volatility in the market.
-If you want to have true and fair view, you need to analyze the quotation changes occurred at the time of the different news releases.
+If you want to have a true and fair view, you need to analyze the quotation changes occurred at the time of the different news releases.

 Expert Reports and Researches